Anthony Mantha: Washington Capitals

 On April 12, 2021, Mantha was traded to the Washington Capitals in exchange for Jakub Vrána, Richard Pánik, a first-round pick in 2021 and second-round pick in 2022.

 On April 18, 2021, Mantha became the first Washington Capital in history to score a goal in each of his first four games with the club.

-On December 13, 2022, Mantha assisted on Alex Ovechkin 800th career goal.
-Ovechkin is the 3rd player in NHL history to reach 800 career goals.
+On December 13, 2022, Mantha assisted on Alexander Ovechkin's 800th career goal making Ovechkin the third player in NHL history to reach 800 career goals.

+Vegas Golden Knights

+On March 5, 2024, Mantha was traded to the Vegas Golden Knights in exchange for a 2024 second-round and a 2026 fourth-round pick.

+Calgary Flames

+In an interview with RDS on June 18, 2024, Mantha confirmed that he would not re-sign with the Golden Knights.
+He subsequently signed a one-year, $3.5 million contract with the Calgary Flames on July 1, 2024.
+He achieved a Gordie Howe hat trick in a 6–5 season-opening overtime win over the Vancouver Canucks at Rogers Arena on October 9.
+He had a short-handed score and a fight with J. T. Miller both within the last five minutes of the first period and assisted on a Martin Pospíšil goal in the third.
+Mantha injured his ACL after being checked by Canadiens forward Emil Heineman on November 5.
+The team announced on November 11 that he would miss the remainder of the season after undergoing surgery.

+Pittsburgh Penguins

+On July 2, 2025, Mantha signed a one year, $2.5 million contract with the Pittsburgh Penguins, with an additional $2m in potential bonuses added to the contract.

 International play

 In 2012, Mantha represented team Canada at the IIHF World U18 Championship, where he won a bronze medal.
 Mantha recorded one goal in seven games.

 In 2014, Mantha represented team Canada at the IIHF World Junior Ice Hockey Championships.
 Mantha was the leading-scorer for Canada, recording five goals and six assists in seven games, and was named to the 2014 WJC All-Star Team.

 On April 29, 2019, Mantha was named to the Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
 He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 Mantha finished the tournament, tied for first in scoring alongside Mark Stone, with 14 points in 9 games and was selected as a top 3 player for Canada.